jsav0/httpcheck/README.md

 ## Verbose
 By default, the script outputs just the domains that return a status code 200.
 It will follow 301s to get there.
-If you would like more verbose output, ie., if you want to see the status codes being returned by curl, pass the `-v` flag.
+If you would like more verbose output, ie., if you want to see the final status codes being returned, pass the `-v` flag.
 ```
 cat targets.txt | httpcheck -v
 ```